riceissa/issarice.com/wiki/music-log.md

   * The past several days I have been listening to *Please Please Me* on loop.
     There is something special about this album that is not present in any of the other early Beatles albums.
+  * "I Don't Want to Know" by Fleetwood Mac

 # History